chenxing3/Waveman/README.md

 ## Introduction

-*Waveman* is pipeline to identify bat species for audio file It is based on deep learning method and is written in Python3 64-bit, which is test in Windows 10, Linux, and Mac Not support Python2 and Python3 32-bit since some problems ocourred when install package librosa and tensorflow.
+*Waveman* is pipeline to identify bat species for audio file

+It is based on deep learning method and is written in Python3 64-bit, which is test in Windows 10, Linux, and Mac Not support Python2 and Python3 32-bit since some problems ocourred when install package librosa and tensorflow.

-Here, we summarize how to setup this software package and run the scripts on a test data, which is10 audio files with format of wav.
+Here, we summarize how to setup this software package and run the scripts on a small dataset, which contend 10 audio files with format of wav.

 ## Citation